Chase Tang: Early life and education

 Tang was born in Taipei, Taiwan.
 He has two elder brothers.
 In 1992, Tang's family immigrated to Bedford, Nova Scotia, Canada.
 He grew up in Bedford and Upper Tantallon playing hockey, including time spent as a Nova Scotia AAA hockey player.
 Tang attended Sir John A. Macdonald High School.
 He received a Bachelor of Commerce degree from the University of Guelph in 2016, majoring in marketing management.

 After struggling to gain momentum in his corporate career, Tang decided to change direction and become an actor.
 He completed his first acting class in 2016, continuing to take regular classes and coaching, and in 2017 he made his first film appearances.
 In August 2018 Tang joined ACTRA.

 Career

 Tang's debut in professional acting started with a POM Wonderful commercial, followed by an uncredited role in Designated Survivor.
 Since then, he has worked in several short films and TV series.
 His movie View was viewed at the 2018 Cannes Film Festival In 2019, Tang filmed a scene for the pilot episode of Run.
 In his first major role, Tang was cast as supervillain Baryon in the Netflix series Jupiter's Legacy.
 He is an ambassador for TITIKA Active Couture.
 Tang is also the global spokesperson for Taiwanese refreshment brand Presotea.

 Activism

 Tang has used his celebrity status to raise mental health awareness, and has taken on speaking engagements.

 He was featured in the UN Environment Programme's (UNEP) "World Is In Our Hands" campaign, a UN's Act Now initiative for climate change awareness.

+Tang endorsed Mitzie Hunter for mayor of Toronto during the 2023 mayoral by-election.